gnoshme/tog/README.md

 - MODULE-default-settings.rb user settings setup with default values

 Much to do:
-- tidy up default methods so that the installer displays useful stuff after installing a module
 - make import work outside of the settings for me / linux
 - support multiple non raw image types, e.g. tiff, png.